-We hereby consent to the incorporation by reference in this Registration Statement of CMGI, Inc. on Form S-4 of our report, dated June 17, 1997, except for Note 6, for which the date is June 9, 1999, relating to the financial statements of Shopping.com which appear in the Form 8-K of CMGI, Inc. dated June 29, 1999.
+We hereby consent to the incorporation by reference in this Amendment No. 1 to the Registration Statement of CMGI, Inc. on Form S-4 of our report, dated June 17, 1997, except for Note 6, for which the date is June 9, 1999, relating to the financial statements of Shopping.com, which appear in Form 8-K of CMGI, Inc. dated June 29, 1999.
 We also consent to the reference to our Firm under the caption "Experts" in the prospectus, which is part of this Registration Statement.